Yankees designated hitter Giancarlo Stanton (27) and third baseman Jazz Chisholm...

 Cortes looking good

 Lefthander Nestor Cortes, who suffered a flexor strain in his left elbow Sept.
-25 and has not been available during the ALDS or ALCS, threw a live batting practice session here Saturday afternoon and appears in line to be added to the roster if the Yankees make the World Series.
+25 and has not been available during the ALDS or ALCS, threw a live batting practice session here Saturday afternoon and appears in line to be added to the roster now that the Yankees have reached the World Series.

 Before Saturday’s game, Aaron Boone said Cortes “probably” will throw another live BP early this week.
 “If that goes well,’’ he said, “probably would feel good about him being in play for us [in the World Series].”